-The TOE uses TLS 1.2 for client and server communications.
-In the case where the TOE acts as a TLS server, all other TLS versions are rejected.
-The TLS client and server implementation support the following TLS cipher suites in the TOE's evaluated configuration:
+The TOE uses TLS 1.2 for server communications.
+All other TLS versions are rejected by the TOE.
+The TLS server implementation supports the following TLS cipher suites in the TOE's evaluated configuration:

 - TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256

-- TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA256
+- TLS ECDHE RSA WITH AES 256 GCM SHA256

 - TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384

 - TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384

-All supported ciphersuites use elliptic curves as the method of key establishment.
+All supported ciphersuites use ephemeral elliptic curves as the method of key establishment.
 The TSF presents secp256r1 and secp384r1 as the supported values in the Supported Groups extension and uses the same NIST curves for key establishment.

 As part of certificate validation in the establishment of TLS connectivity, the TOE will validate the reference identifier of a presented server certificate.
+For all TOE usage of mutual TLS authentication, the TSF will perform the same verification of a presented client certificate.
 This is done through validation of the Common Name (CN) and Subject Alternative Name (SAN) certificate fields, the latter of which is expected to contain the FQDN of the external system that is presenting the certificate to the TOE.
 The reference identifier is established by configuration.
 IP addresses are not supported.
 Wildcards are only supported for the left-most label immediately preceding the public suffix.
 Certificate pinning is not supported.
 All digital signatures used for the establishment of TLS communications use 2048-bit RSA.